linguisticmind/search-in-subs/README.md

        In order to generate the EDL files, a video or audio file must exist in the same directory as the subtitle file(s) on which the search is  per‐ formed.
-The video or audio file must have the same name as the subtitle file, minus the '.srt' extension and potentially a secondary  extension containing a language code, e.g. '.en.srt'.
-Custom secondary extensions may be added with conf_srt_secondary_ext or set temporarily on the com‐ mand  line  with  --edl-play-srt-secondary-ext.
+The video or audio file must have the same name as the subtitle file, minus the '.srt' extension, and potentially additional extensions containing  language  codes  or  other information, e.g. '.en.srt'.
+Any number of additional extensions is allowed.
 If  both  video  and  audio files  are found, video files take precedence.
 If multiple video or au‐ dio files are found, the first one will be chosen for use in the gener‐ ated EDL files.